 9. The remaining officers of this corporation shall have such powers and duties as shall be conferred upon them from time to time by the Board of Directors.

-10. Standing and operating committees will be named by each year’s new Board of Directors and each director must serve on at least one committee.
-Such panels may include these Standing Committees:
+10. Standing and operating committees will be named by each year’s new Board of Directors.
+Each director must serve on either the Scholarship Committee or the Awards Committee and at least one other committee.
+Standing committees may include:

-b) A Finance Committee which shall, with the treasurer as chair, submit a proposed balanced budget for the ensuing year at the January meeting of the Board of Directors and study ways and means for keeping the club on a sound financial foundation.
-Also, the Finance Committee will seek grants, endowments and other donations from individuals, corporations and foundations to further the goals of the club.
+b) A Finance Committee, which shall, with the treasurer as chair, submit a proposed balanced budget for the ensuing year at the January meeting of the Board of Directors and study ways and means for keeping the club on a sound financial foundation.
+The committee will seek grants, endowments and other donations from individuals, corporations and foundations to further the goals of the club.

 c) A Program Committee, which shall plan and oversee club activities in keeping with the Charter and declared purposes of Sacramento Press Club.